PaxSchweiz/SAPHCPConnector/README.md

 # SAPHCPConnector
-Docker the SAP HANA Cloud Platform Connector.
+Docker the SAP Cloud Platform Connector.

 This docker exposes the connector on port 8443.
 If you leave it on port 8443 you can access it after running the docker through the URL: ```https://<hostname>:8443```